storj-thirdparty/uplink-python/docs/library.md

 ### read(Int)

-##### Description:
+#### Description:

 function downloads up to len size_to_read bytes from the object's data stream, download_object function is required as a pre-requisite for this function.\
-This function accepts1 argument size_to_read is length of the buffer.\
+This function accepts 1 argument, size_to_read is the length of the buffer.\
-It returns an readresult object,
+It returns data read and size of data read, throws an error if unsuccessful.
-On successful execution it can be used to get other properties which are bound to it.

-##### Arguments:
+#### Arguments:

 | arguments | Description |  Type |
 | --- | --- | --- |